Research on Spinal Cord Injury by Andrew K Fletcher

 Based on the nerve regeneration in fish and frog, which took around four months, a newly injured spinal cord should significantly improve within the same time-scale.
 However if the SCI has been damaged for several years the progress will inevitably be much slower.
 This appears to be the same for multiple sclerosis, based on my pilot study results.

 The fact of the matter is that this simple intervention has been shown to reverse a substantial amount of neurological damage in complete spinal cord injuries and neurological conditions like multiple sclerosis.

-If you have enjoyed reading this explanation, then please help me to either prove or disprove my theory by joining this very important study.
-If I am correct then you should experience some pleasant changes.
+We need more people with sci to help me to either prove or disprove my theory by joining this very important trial.
+If I am correct then you should experience some impressive changes.
 If I am wrong then you have lost nothing!

 What have you got to lose?